Amanj1/PhyloProtTTV/README.md

 ```
 In the example above we can see that "ORF1" is mentioned in the fasta header for the outgroup sequence.

+This is useful if you plan on running different samples where each sample contains different ORFs and the outgroup file contains multiple ORF regions.
+If you don't add the ORF labels in the files the pipeline does not work properly and I don't have an error-handler.

 ## Installing using Conda environment
 ...
 ...